 Actuals - or “the books” - are the place to start.
 You need to be sure about three important factors:

 - Cash flow.
-If you have liquidity issues or “ghost spend” (unexplained spending), these need to be resolved right away.
+If you have liquidity issues or “maverick spend” (unexplained spending), these need to be resolved right away.

 - Accounting procedures.
 Check with whoever handles the books today (probably a consultant or firm) that the company is following the rules and that there aren’t any major worries to anticipate.